-The Direct Action and Research Training Center, or DART, is a national network of 22 affiliated grassroots, nonprofit, congregation-based community organizations.
-DART organizations bring people together across racial, religious and socioeconomic lines to pursue justice in their communities.
-Since 1982, DART has trained over 10,000 community leaders and 150 professional community organizers, who together have won victories on a broad set of issues, including:
+DART is a national network of 23 grassroots community organizations.
+These organizations bring people together across racial, religious and socioeconomic lines to pursue justice in their communities.

 LISTENING.
 Every year, leaders within each DART organization spend time meeting with others from their congregation in order to strengthen their relationships, discuss community problems, and establish networks.
 Through these conversations, common areas of concern emerge.
 Leaders then vote to determine a few major priorities to focus on for the immediate future.

 RESEARCH.
 Leaders form research committees to determine viable solutions that will resolve the problem long-term, as well as the individuals in their community who possess the authority to implement those solutions.